SamSchiff/workshop-ws-4-26-reactcomps/README.md

 Now you should see this.
 There's a Sider but no menu items.
 ![](./img/Scaffold.png)

 Look at your index.js.
-In between the <Menu> </Menu> tags, add the following code to create menu items.
+In between the Menu tags, add the following code to create menu items.

 ```html
 <Menu.Item key="1">